-Please send your abstracts of no more than 250 words to loconnor@uottawa.ca no later than 1 August 2022.
+Please send your abstracts of no more than 250 words to loconnor@uottawa.ca no later than 31 August 2023.
 We look forward to organising an author workshop November 2023.
 Full articles are due for submission in early 2024.
+We are able to publish under pseunonyms for security reasons for authors.

 We look forward to receiving your abstracts.
 Dr. Julia Palmiano Federer (Ottawa Dialogue/University of Ottawa)